-A detailed examination of parameter sensitivities, error patterns, and latent space organization provides insights into how the CVAE encodes and reconstructs SIP data.

-\subsubsection{Sensitivity analysis}
+\subsection{Sensitivity analysis}

-Similarly to \citet{berube_bayesian_2023}, we analyze the sensitivity structure of the selected CVAE model using its Jacobian (Figure~\ref{fig:sensitivity}).
-The Jacobian is computed for the end-to-end mapping from the input SIP spectra to the inferred RTD parameters, and therefore reflects the combined effects of the encoder, latent representation, and decoder.
-Two complementary measures are reported.
-The top panel in Figure~\ref{fig:sensitivity} shows sensitivities with respect to the raw decoder outputs, which quantify the response of the model to absolute parameter perturbations and primarily reflect how the network allocates internal representational capacity prior to the enforcement of physical constraints.
-The bottom panel in Figure~\ref{fig:sensitivity} shows elasticities, defined as derivatives with respect to the logarithm of the physical RTD parameters, which quantify output variations under multiplicative parameter changes and are therefore more directly interpretable in physical terms.
-In both cases, the indices are normalized to sum to $100\,\%$, which allows their relative importance to be compared.
+We analyze the sensitivity structure of the CVAE using the Jacobian of the end-to-end mapping from SIP data to RTD parameters, following the method of \citet{berube_bayesian_2023}.
+Two complementary measures are reported in Figure~\ref{fig:sensitivity}: (1) sensitivities with respect to the raw, nonphysical, decoder outputs, and (2) elasticities with respect to the logarithm of the physical RTD parameters, which quantify relative variations.
+In both cases, indices are normalized to sum to $100\,\%$.